British Ironworks Centre & Shropshire Sculpture Park: Knife Angel

 In 2014, Alfie Bradley and the British Ironworks Centre launched a new incentive called the 'Save a Life, Surrender Your Knife' campaign.
 This project ultimately resulted in a 27-foot-tall sculpture, Knife Angel.
 The artist and the Centre encouraged a knife amnesty in conjunction with local police forces across the United Kingdom, to enable them to build/sculpt an angel statue.
 Initially only 37 police forces responded and sent in knives.
 Clive Knowles, chairman of the British Ironworks Centre, criticised six police forces across England and Wales from not getting involved with the project.
-By the projects completion, all 43 police forces contributed to the total 100,000 knives, blades, swords and other weapons used in violent crime.
+By the project's completion, all 43 police forces contributed to the total 100,000 knives, blades, swords and other weapons used in violent crime.
 In addition to these blades, one consignment contained explosives that were packaged incorrectly.
 This necessitated Ministry of Defence bomb disposal personnel being called out and performing a controlled explosion.

-The centre and the sculptor were been criticized by some relatives of the victims of knife crime, but have also been praised by others.
-At least 80 families engraved left personal messages engraved into the blades.
+The centre and the sculptor have been criticized by some relatives of the victims of knife crime, but have also been praised by others.
+At least 80 families left personal messages engraved into the blades.
 The artist was a victim of knife crime himself.

 The sculpture was completed in 2018.
 In the year following its completion, the work was transported on a nationwide tour in order to highlight an anti-violence message.
 The sculpture is one of hundreds that have been nominated in 2018 for listed status.